thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/rest-converter-json-config.md

   "timestampField": "10.11.24 14:30:00.000"
 }
 ```
-Send this request to the `/test_device` endpoint with the POST method, using Basic Auth (user / passwd):
+Send this request to the `/test_device` endpoint with the POST method, using Basic Auth with credentials (user / passwd):

 ```bash
 curl -X POST http://127.0.0.1:5000/test_device \